kelliepersson/Katas/README.md

 # Katas
-This is my personal katas repository to practice developer skills
+This is my personal katas repository